-Figure 12: Viewing configuration in STEP - System administration UI
+Figure 12: Viewing configuration in STEP - System Administration UI.

 It is also possible to implement a "log level" local to a specific business rule.
-For the logging of business rules, it's good practise to log the result of business rule during development on the development server but remove the logging when development of the business rule is successfully finished and deployed to the test, quality and production servers.
+For the logging of business rules, it is good practice to log the result of business rule during development on the development server but remove the logging when development of the business rule is successfully finished and deployed to the test, quality, and production servers.

-The use of business rule logging can be analysed by examining the STEP log file.
+The use of business rule logging can be analyzed by examining the STEP log file.
 In case the log file contains business rule remarks and results, then the business rule logs to the log file.